sassoftware/iot-esp-kubernetes-reference-architecture-guide/cluster_setup/KubernetesClusterEnvironmentSetup.md

     * [Configuring the Worker Nodes](KubernetesClusterEnvironmentSetup.md#configuring-the-worker-nodes)
     * [Verifying the cluster](KubernetesClusterEnvironmentSetup.md#verifying-the-cluster)

+**Disclaimer:** This section helps the users to setup the Kubernetes cluster prior to using SAS ESP Kubernetes deployments.
+We do not provide any support for performing these instructions.
+The instructions are for the purpose of helping the users to know what needs to done and present one possible way of configuration.

 ## Hardware Requirements

 1. An active cluster on a cloud platform (AWS EC2, Azure, GCP, OpenStack etc.) or on-prem VMs.
 [SAS employees can request an environment from here](http://sww.sas.com/sites/it/cloud-services/).